 Although it appears that we are working with the breath, in actual effect we are working with prana, our life force.
 For most people, our awareness is not yet subtle enough that we can sense, let alone control prana.
 So how to manipulate it?
 Well, this is the lucky thing, there is a corresponding relationship between the breath and between prana, how one is directed influences how the other is directed.
 This chain of causality goes; further, the Hathapradipika describes how citta (the mind) and Prāṇa are like two fish swimming together, how one moves, the other follows.
 So by training our breath, we are actually training our minds.

-If we voluntarily control our breathing in a particular way, it has a corresponding psychological effect within the brain.
+If we voluntarily control our prana in a particular way, it has a corresponding psychological effect within the brain.
 If we breathe in a very calm and relaxed style, it can make the brain experience a similar state.

 “Voluntary changes in the pattern of breath can account for 40% of the variance in feelings of anger, fear, joy, and sadness.”

 This is the beauty of working with our breath in pranayama, it can have such profound and extensive effects on how we feel and even behave like people.
 This is Hatha yoga - we work with and manipulate our bodies to have psychological effects and with time spiritual growth.